AMWA-TV/info-006/docs/Device implementation tutorial.md

 This section provides guidance in select focus areas required for device implementations.

-For full definitions of models referred to in this document please check the [IDL](https://specs.amwa.tv/ms-05-02/branches/v1.0-dev/idl/NC-Framework.html).
+For full definitions of models referred to in this document please check the models published in the [Framework](https://specs.amwa.tv/ms-05-02/branches/v1.0-dev/docs/Framework.html) or the [Feature Sets Register](https://specs.amwa.tv/nmos-control-feature-sets/).

 The basic device workflow follows the diagram below where individual steps are detailed in the following subsections.